nandanhaloi123/academic_webpage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr. Haloi is a computational biophysicist specializing in biomolecular interactions and conformational dynamics.
-His research integrates molecular simulations, machine learning, and experimental data such as cryo-EM to study membrane proteins and ligand-protein interactions.
+Dr. Nandan Haloi is driven by a fundamental question: how do biomolecules work at the atomic level to power life?
+Combining molecular simulations, machine learning, and experimental data like cryo-EM and small-angle scattering, he unravels the intricate motions of proteins and their interactions with drugs.
-Currently a Marie Skłodowska-Curie Actions Postdoctoral Fellow at KTH Royal Institute of Technology, Dr. Haloi has received multiple prestigious awards, including the EuroHPC Supercomputing Grant and EMBO Fellowship Acknowledgment.
-His work has been featured in leading journals and international conferences, and he actively contributes to teaching, mentoring, and scientific outreach.
+Currently a Marie Skłodowska-Curie Actions Postdoctoral Fellow at KTH Royal Institute of Technology, he is passionate about bridging computation and experiment to uncover new insights into biology.
+His work has been recognized with prestigious awards and featured in top journals, reflecting his commitment to advancing science and mentoring future researchers.{style="text-align: justify;"}
-{style="text-align: justify;"}